centomila/CentoSync-VideoPlayer-With-MTC-Sync/README.md

 ## Limitations

+- CentoSync doesn't work on mobile devices.
+Only desktop browsers are supported.
 - In SPP Mode, synchronization is limited to the first 1024 bars (approximately 30 minutes at 120 BPM).
 This is due to a limitation in the MIDI protocol.

 ## Technologies Used